CategoryResidential, Paragraph 84

-Black Barn is a floating sculptural form surrounded by wild grass meadow.
-Consequently its shape is designed to have a minimum impact on its environment and its form is evolved from environmental considerations.
-This includes solar heat gain, shading and passive ventilation.
-Therefore, it establishes a dialogue with the seasonal and diurnal rhythms of the site.
+The barn is a floating sculptural form surrounded by wild grass meadow.
+The emergent shape is designed to have a minimum impact on its surroundings, while the form has evolved from environmental considerations.
+These include solar heat gain, shading and passive ventilation, to establish a dialogue with the seasonal and diurnal rhythms of the site.

-Its simple yet effective structural logic was developed in partnership with the engineers from Structure Workshop.
+Its simple yet effective structural logic was developed in partnership with engineers Structure Workshop.
 This resulted in an honest and efficient solution to building the family home.
-On the inside, UK-sourced Douglas Fir scissor trusses are used.
-The trusses taper upwards towards the large southern gable.
+On the inside, UK-sourced Douglas Fir scissor trusses taper upwards towards the large southern gable.
 As a result, they create a dramatic and elevated roofline with framing views to the surrounding countryside.
 While the glazing is facing south, it is also set back.
 This enables the building to self-shade in the hot summer sun while benefiting from passive solar heating in winter.

-In conjunction with meticulous detailing of the building fabric, passive heating and ventilation principles ensure that the internal environment is incredibly stable and that energy demand is low.
+The internal temperature is incredibly stable and energy demand is low, thanks to meticulous detailing of the building fabric, in conjunction with passive heating and ventilation principles.
 A reduction in scale of fenestration towards the north helps to minimise heat losses.

 Locally sourced timber, aggregate and flint, hugely reduce the home’s carbon footprint.
 The building envelope is highly insulated and draught free, using natural timber fibre insulation from ‘Back to Earth’.

-By contrast, the lower ground floor is simple, functional and calm.
+By contrast, the lower ground floor is simple, functional and peaceful.
 This floor reads as a ‘flint plinth’ embedded into the earth.
-As such all bedrooms and bathrooms are shaded from direct solar gain which allows them to remain cool and comfortable in the summer.
+As such all bedrooms and bathrooms are shaded from direct sunlight which allows them to remain cool and comfortable in the summer.